univention/univention-corporate-server/doc/manual/windows/ad-connection.rst

 To except objects from the synchronization, you can add their name to the following |UCSUCRVs|:

+After changing these settings, you need to restart the :program:`Active Directory Connection`.

 .. envvar:: connector/ad/mapping/{type}/ignorelist

    The connector **doesn't** synchronize the objects that this variable defines as values.